opf/openproject/docs/development/contribution-documentation/documentation-tool-setup/README.md

 Alternatively, if you were already signed in to GitHub, follow the prompts to return to GitHub Desktop to finish authenticating.

-After authenticating your account, you are ready to manage and contribute to projects with the GitHub desktop client.
+After authenticating your account, you are ready to manage and contribute to projects with GitHub Desktop.

 ## Step 5: Fork the OpenProject repository